owntone/owntone-server/README.md

 Use the web interface to control playback, trigger manual library rescans, pair with remotes, select speakers, authenticate with Spotify, etc.

+The Debian forked-daapd package does not include the web interface due to Debian packaging rules.

 You can find some screenshots and build instructions in [README_PLAYER_WEBINTERFACE.md](https://github.com/ejurgensen/forked-daapd/blob/master/README_PLAYER_WEBINTERFACE.md).

 ## Using Remote